systemd-cron/systemd-cron/README.md

 If there is already a perfect 1:1 mapping between `/etc/cron.<freq>/<job>` and `/usr/lib/systemd/system/<job>.timer`, then it is not needed to add an entry to these tables.

+If your compiler's [PCH compilation is broken](https://github.com/systemd-cron/systemd-cron/issues/141), build with `make PCH=`.

 ### Caveat

 Your package should also run these extra commands before starting cron.target